By Craig // June 26, 2012 // 14 Comments

 At first glance, Orlando seems to have nothing but chain restaurants.
 But if you have your own car, and know a local, they’ll steer you to some fantastic gems.

-• Around the theme parks, Press 101 (website not available) offers gourmet sandwiches and wines at reasonable prices.
+• Around the theme parks, Press 101 offers gourmet sandwiches and wines at reasonable prices.
 Live music is played on the weekend.

 • For a special occasion, neighboring Seasons 52, offers a fine dining experience with an ever-changing menu, freshly prepared food and great wines.